franglow/can-i-breathe-this-air/README.md

 - Accessible, responsive, and fast UI.
 - Persistent and in-memory cache (frontend and backend).
 - Security: API key is never exposed to the user.
-- Loading indicators and clear status messages.
+- Loading indicators and clear user messages.
 - Automated frontend and backend tests.

 ## Technologies